allenai/bilm-tf/README.md

 ```

 ## Using pre-trained models

+We have several different English language pre-trained biLMs available for use.
+Each model is specified with two separate files, a JSON formatted "options"
+file with hyperparameters and a hdf5 formatted file with the model
+weights.
+Links to the pre-trained models are available [here](https://allennlp.org/elmo).

 There are three ways to integrate ELMo representations into a downstream task, depending on your use case.

 1. Compute representations on the fly from raw text using character input.
 This is the most general method and will handle any input text.
 It is also the most computationally expensive.